 ||Distance sign to Yuma.
 Even though Yuma does not lie

-along Arizona 84, the city remains the control point for
+along SR 84, the city remains the control point for

 similar characteristic to long sections of old U.S. Highway